apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    When set to 2, interprets the :ts:cv:`proxy.config.diags.debug.client_ip` setting determine whether diagnostic messages are logged.

+   See the :ref:`Enable debug using traffic_ctl<traffic-control-command-server-debug>` for a convenient way to handle this.

 .. ts:cv:: CONFIG proxy.config.diags.debug.client_ip STRING NULL

    if :ts:cv:`proxy.config.diags.debug.enabled` is set to 2, this value is tested against the source IP of the incoming connection.
 If there is a match, all the diagnostic messages for that connection and the related outgoing connection will be logged.